NatsuFlatWhite/Raycity/README.md

 Skill use information loads properly

-You can enable news by changing the news URL in Raycity.0m to a local host or using hosting.
+You can enable news by changing the news host URL in Raycity.0m to a local host or using hosting

 profile creation system Fixed Now it works fine.